africode7/africode7/README.md

 ___

 My Name is Afri, you know ?
-I am 13 years old, and I can programming language Java and C++. of course I'm still a student, and I'm still learning a lot in programming languages. my goal is to become a game developer
+I am 13 years old, and I can programming language Java , C++ And Python. of course I'm still a student, and I'm still learning a lot in programming languages. my goal is to become a game developer

 ___